jlegatheaux/RC2020-assignments/README.md

-# This is a place holder for something more on the different assignments
+# Redes de Computadores - 2020/2021

+This repository has materials for ....